 fair value, as defined in IFRS 13.

-- The requirements of IFRS 13 with regards to the measurement therefore need to be applied when accounting for non-cash consideration.
+- The requirements of IFRS 13 with regards to the measurement therefore need to be applied when accounting for non-cash considerations.

 - It is also crucial to note that, in accordance with IFRS 13, fair value is market-based measure of an exit price that is receivable and NOT an entity-specific value.

-- Therefore, an entity’s intention with regards to any non-cash consideration received (for example, an asset) is not relevant for the purposes of determining its fair value.
+- Therefore, an entity’s intention with regards to any non-cash considerations received (for example, an asset) is not relevant for the purposes of determining its fair value.